Resume

 • I managed a multidisciplinary design team (information designers, information architects, and usability engineers) that designed concepts for web applications.

-• We focused on on the early phases of the User-Centered design process (user research, visioning, and concepts), but we also provided recommendations for appropriate technological solutions for our designs.
+• This team focused on on the early phases of the User-Centered design process (user research, visioning, and concepts) and on recommendations for appropriate technological solutions for our designs.

 The Vanguard Group – Malvern, PA